mpvnet-player/mpv.net/docs/Manual.md

 #### --minimum-aspect-ratio=\<float\>

-Minimum aspect ratio, if the AR is smaller than the defined value then the window AR is set to 16/9.
-This avoids a square window for Music with cover art.
-Default: 0
+Minimum aspect ratio of the window.
+Useful to force a wider window and therefore a larger OSC.

+#### --minimum-aspect-ratio-audio=\<float\>

+Same as minimum-aspect-ratio but used for audio files.

 #### --remember-window-position=\<yes|no\>